fabienfoerster/docker-ark/README.md

 ## Issues

 - Server settings should be described in a GameUserSettings.ini but Synology DSM do not seem to aknowledge this file.

-## Todo
-- force it to use GameUserSettings.ini
-- I don't know it work pretty well
+It doesn't acknowledge some properties in the file.